tweag/nickel/doc/manual/merging.md

 two common fields `value_left` and `value_right`, the result is either the one with the highest priority (which overrides the other), or the two are tentatively recursively merged if the priorities are equal.
-Without loss of generality, we consider the simple case of two records with only one common
+Without loss of generality, consider the simple case of two records with only one common
 field:

 ```text